cpp-for-yourself/lectures-and-homeworks/lectures/lambdas.md

 error: no match for 'operator<' (operand types are 'Person' and 'Person')
 ```

-Indeed, by default `std::sort` will apply the operator `<` to the provided arguments and, unless we define such operator for our `Person` class, such an operator does not exist.
+Indeed, by default `std::sort` will apply the operator `<` to the provided arguments and, unless we define such operator for our `Person` class, this operator does not exist.

 However, there is an overload of `std::sort` function that we can use!
-We can provide a lambda expression that compares two `Person` objects.
+We can provide a **lambda expression** that compares two `Person` objects.
 ```cpp
 #include <algorithm>
 #include <iostream>